iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 ---
 # Overview

-CloudOps and NetOps teams today are under constant pressure to deliver DNS, DHCP, and IPAM (DDI) services at the pace of cloud and application teams.
-Manually provisioning DNS via virtual appliances no longer scales — especially in environments where cost optimization and operational simplicity are paramount.
+CloudOps and NetOps teams today are under constant pressure to deliver core network services DNS, DHCP, and IPAM (DDI)  at the same  pace of cloud and application teams.Providing DNS manually via virtual appliances no longer scales — especially in environments where cost optimization and operational simplicity are paramount.

 Enter Infoblox NIOS X-as-a-Service: a fully managed DNS and security service that plugs directly into cloud networks — no VMs, no patching, no operational overhead.
-Just fast, scalable, policy-aligned DDI as a service.
+Just fast, scalable, policy-aligned DNS as a service.

+> [!IMPORTANT]
+> NOTE: We offer DDI full package but in this lab the focus stays on core components relvant to the scenario at hand.

 # Use Case Story: CloudOps at Speed

 Meet Jenna, a CloudOps engineer at a global enterprise.
-Her team is deploying a new AWS region as part of a global product expansion.
+Her team is deploying a new application in  AWS region as part of a global product expansion.
 This region includes:
 - A newly provisioned VPC and VPN
 - EC2 workloads requiring immediate name resolution
-- DNS and security policies already defined in Infoblox UDDI
+- DNS and DNS security policies already defined in Infoblox Universal DDI

 The networking team — led by Max — is aligned on one principle: no more spinning up virtual appliances just to deliver DNS.
-The operational burden, patching schedules, and cloud cost models have forced them to look for a SaaS-native solution that just plugs in and works.
+The operational burden, patching schedules, and cloud cost models have forced them to look for a SaaS solution that just plugs in and works.

 Here’s the challenge: